zophos/ip_lockout/README.md

 ### Description mode

-In case of `--show-status` option given, ip_lockout runs as description mode.
+In case of `--show-status` option is given, ip_lockout runs as description mode.

 This mode shows current DB status, summary of logs and schedules of trig up/down iptables entry.
-Any iptables/DB entries were NOT updated.
+Any iptables/DB entries are NOT updated.

 ### Customize